Azure/terraform-azurerm-avm-res-authorization-roleassignment/_header.md

 The module provides multiple helper variables to make it easier to find the principal id (object id) for different types of principals.

+>NOTE: The module does not create the principals or role definitions for you, you must create them yourself.
+The module only creates the role assignments.

 ## Usage

 The module takes a mapping approach, where you define the principals and role definitions with keys, then map them together to define role assignments.
 This approach enables you to create role assignments at multiple scopes for multiple principals with multiple methods of finding the principal id.